-- 679 persons were trained in the Safety Management System (SMS) and a special workshop was held prior to the 3rd construction period of the Recovery Fund. - Four (4) workshops on Aviation Safety were organized. - The number of Aviation Safety incidents amounted to 641, while 219 reports related to dangerous situations, of which 23 serious incidents were recorded in the European ECCAIRS platform and notified to the Hellenic Civil Aviation Authority. - Eighty (80) Apron and Runway Safety Committee meetings were held. - Eighty-two (82) Hazard Identification and Risk Assessment reports (HIRA) were prepared. - Five (5) change management assessment reports, 2 serious incident investigation reports, 4 bulletins and 14 airport security assessment reports were issued. - Centre of Flight Safety (KEAPE) of the Hellenic Air Force General Staff for risk management at the airports of Chania and Aktion - A FOD Walk was organised at Fraport Greece A airports.
+- Four (4) workshops on Aviation Safety were organized. - The number of Aviation Safety incidents amounted to 427, while 146 reports related to dangerous situations, of which 16 serious incidents were recorded in the European ECCAIRS platform and notified to the Hellenic Civil Aviation Authority. - Fifty-three (53) Apron and Runway Safety Committee meetings were held. - Fifty-four (54) Hazard Identification and Risk Assessment reports (HIRA) were prepared. - Five (5) change management assessment reports, 2 serious incident investigation reports, 4 bulletins and 7 airport security assessment reports were issued. - A FOD Walk was organised at Fraport Greece B airports.